HaikuTeam/animator/QA.md

 Z-index, when done on stage, only creates keyframes at 0 Changes to z-index reflect correctly on stage
-Changes to z-index reflect correctly in the timeline as `style.zIndex`
+Changes to z-index reflect correctly in the timeline as `style.zIndex` I can drag-and-drop timeline rows to reorder z-index
+I can undo a z-index change in the on-stage context menu I can undo a z-index change that occurs via drag-and-drop in the timeline

 Undo+Redo+Delete+Copy+Paste